Music Legends

 They even included an ice fishing contest as an intermission show, with what looked to me like a perch, pike & rock bass encased within blocks of ice.
 I’m not sure exactly how they accomplished that, but it’s pretty cool!

-I’m number 65 on the singed poster list.
+I’m number 65 on the signed poster list.
 Garry Trudeau only signs 100.
 This year’s poster, for the first time, is sideways.
-I’m not sure if its unique sideways status in any way enhances valuable, but it is pretty cool!
+I’m not sure if its unique sideways status in any way enhances its collectible value, but even if that’s not the case it’s still pretty cool!

 Our Music Legends ice palace tour was really enjoyable…